At the polling station

 Poll cards are delivered two weeks before an election.
 Each member of the household who is eligible to vote should receive a poll card which states the date of the election, the hours of poll and where the polling station is.

-If you do not receive a poll card before an election, but think you are registered to vote, please contact Electoral Services (using the detail at the bottom of this page).
+If you do not receive a poll card before an election, but think you are registered to vote, please contact Electoral Services (using the details at the bottom of this page).
 You do not need to take the poll card with you to be able to vote.

 Casting your vote